Existence to nonlinear parabolic problems with unbounded weights: Introduction

 where the involved operator is monotone and has $p$--growth, is very well understood, e.g.~\cite{boc-ors1,boc-ors2,boccardo}.
-Nonetheless, this research concerns the autonomic case, i.e. when the right--hand side does not depend on~the~solution itself.
+Nonetheless, this research concerns the case, when the right--hand side does not depend on~the~solution itself.
+Various physical models (\textit{combustion models}) involve semilinear parabolic problems of the form